-L&A identified potential peer candidates based on companies of similar size, companies in the oil and gas equipment manufacturing/services industry and companies in the peer group of its closest competitors, as well as companies for which the Company competes for management talent.
-L&A then analyzed each company's revenue, assets, market capitalization and EBITDA in relation to the Company.
-L&A indicated that an ideal size for the designated peer group of the Company would be between 12 to 18 companies.

-L&A then consulted with the Company for its input on the peer group list it created based on the factors described above.
-After reviewing the peer group and L&A's analysis and recommendations, the Compensation Committee approved the following peer group of 16 companies to form the Company's designated peer group:
+L&A reviewed each designated peer company's revenue, assets, market capitalization and enterprise value in relation to the Company.
+L&A indicated that an ideal size for the designated peer group of the Company would be between 12 to 18 companies, and that the current designated peer group size of 14 companies would still be reasonable and proper.
+After reviewing the peer group and L&A's analysis and recommendations, the Compensation Committee approved the following peer group of 14 companies to form the Company's designated peer group:

 W.W.
 Grainger, Inc. WESCO International Inc. KBR, Inc. MRC Global Inc. Flowserve Corp.
-Superior Energy Services, Inc. MasTec, Inc. Fastenal Company Dresser-Rand Group Inc. MSC Industrial Direct Co.
-Inc. McDermott International Inc. Applied Industrial Technologies, Inc. Anixter International Inc. Forum Energy Technologies, Inc. DXP Enterprises, Inc. Rosetta Resources, Inc.
+Superior Energy Services, Inc. MasTec, Inc. Fastenal Company DXP Enterprises, Inc. MSC Industrial Direct Co.
+Inc. McDermott International Inc. Applied Industrial Technologies, Inc. Anixter International Inc. Forum Energy Technologies, Inc.

-The Compensation Committee recognized that the proposed peer group was within reasonable size parameters (generally 0.5 times to 2 times the Company's revenues, assets, EBITDA and/or market capitalization) and were generally similar to the Company in terms of industry and/or operations.
+The Compensation Committee recognized that the designated peer group was within reasonable size parameters (generally 0.5 times to 2 times the Company's revenues, assets, EBITDA and/or market capitalization) and were generally similar to the Company in terms of industry and/or operations.

-The Compensation Committee then engaged L&A in November 2014 to conduct its annual competitive review of executive compensation for the Company's top five executives relative to its peer companies, as well as to analyze internal pay equity based on the peer group approved by the Compensation Committee.
+The Compensation Committee then engaged L&A in November 2015 to conduct its annual competitive review of executive compensation for the Company's top five executives relative to its peer companies, as well as to analyze internal pay equity based on the peer group approved by the Compensation Committee.
 L&A analyzed and compared each position's responsibilities and job title to develop competitive market data.
-L&A's analysis focused on the top five executives.
 Its executive compensation review covered the following elements of compensation: base salaries, annual bonuses, and equity compensation.
 L&A generated data on the components of the Company's compensation program compared to the market 25th percentile, market 50th percentile, and market 75th percentile of the designated peer group.

-Based on the compiled data and the comparisons prepared by L&A, the Compensation Committee, in consultation with the Company and L&A, determined that the total direct compensation for the Company's named executive officers relative to the designated peer group was generally positioned near the market 25th percentile, with certain elements of compensation such as base salary generally aligned below the market 25th percentile.
+Based on the compiled data and the comparisons prepared by L&A, the Compensation Committee, in consultation with the Company and L&A, determined that the total direct compensation for the Company's named executive officers relative to the designated peer group was generally positioned below the 25th percentile of the peer group.